dsccommunity/SharePointDsc/Modules/SharePointDsc/DSCResources/MSFT_SPTrustedIdentityTokenIssuer/readme.md

 farm.

 The SigningCertificateThumbPrint must match the thumbprint of a certificate in the store LocalMachine\My of the server that will run this resource.
+Note that the private key of the certificate must not be available in the certiificate store because SharePoint does not accept it.
-Once the SPTrustedIdentityTokenIssuer is successfully created, the certificate can be safely deleted from this store as it won't be needed by SharePoint.
+Once the SPTrustedIdentityTokenIssuer is successfully created, the certificate can be safely deleted from the certificate store as it won't be needed by SharePoint.

-ClaimsMappings is a JSON array that hosts parameters for cmdlet New-SPClaimTypeMapping.
+ClaimsMappings is an array of MSFT_SPClaimTypeMapping to use with cmdlet New-SPClaimTypeMapping.
-Array name is Mappings that contains an array of key/value pairs.
-Each entry requires keys Name and IncomingClaimType.
-Key LocalClaimType is not required if its value is identical to IncomingClaimType.
+Each MSFT_SPClaimTypeMapping requires properties Name and IncomingClaimType.
+Property LocalClaimType is not required if its value is identical to IncomingClaimType.

 The IdentifierClaim property must match an IncomingClaimType element in ClaimsMappings array.